PratsN/PratsN/README.md

-- 👋 Hi, I’m @PratsN
+- 👋 Hi, I’m @Pratiksha N.
-- 👀 I’m interested in Coding
+- 👀 I’m interested in Development
-- 🌱 I’m currently learning Jva
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me